azizamirsaidova/azizamirsaidova.github.io/_portfolio/portfolio-5.md

 collection: portfolio
 ---

-Given a single variable polynomial, LSTM model takes inpt factorized sequences predics the expanded sequence.
+Given a single variable polynomial, LSTM model takes factorized sequence as an input, then predicts the expanded sequence.

 Read more on [GitHub](https://github.com/azizamirsaidova/Seq2Seq-Polynomials-).